 ABOVE — orbits of Jupiter’s 67 moons.
 Jupiter has been referred to as a mini Solar system because of the thousands of small bodies under its gravity control.

 Dynamic stability of the Solar system

-The origin and formation of the Solar system is one of the oldest unsolved problems in science.
+The origin of the Solar system is one of the oldest unsolved problems in science.
 It was first separated as a question distinct from the Origin of the Universe in the 17th century, when Copernicus made it meaningful to use the modern phrase “Solar system” and the Sun began to be thought of as one of many stars. — Origin of the Solar system

 Over the last two decades, there has come about a recognition that chaotic dynamics are pervasive in the solar system.
 We now understand that the orbits of small members of the solar system—asteroids, comets, and interplanetary dust—are chaotic and undergo large changes on geological time scales.
 Are the major planets’ orbits also chaotic?
 The answer is not straightforward, and the subtleties have prompted new questions.
 Most uncomfortably, the proof that such a scheme “works” for arbitrarily long times has remained elusive.
 Do the perturbations cause only small changes in the present nearly circular, nearly coplanar orbits of the planets, or might they add up so much over the great age of the solar system that the orbits change greatly, in the past, or future? — Chaos and stability of the solar system